littlecholate/opengl-startup/README.md

 ## Cross-platform OpenGL startup with glad and glfw3

 Tiny project when learning cmake, only create a window with glad and glfw to keep everything simple.
+Code in src/main.cpp is directly copied from the [tutorial](https://learnopengl.com/Getting-started/Hello-Window).

 ## How to use